gudzpoz/r2dbc-jdbc/README.md

 }
 ```

-We accept four extra options.
-All the four are optional.
+We accept some extra options.
+All are optional.

 <table>
 <tr><th>Option</th><th>Explained</th></tr>